This story includes plot details from the final season of HBO’s Game of Thrones.

 Not only is it confusing, but it also contains some really baffling bits of writing:

-Son of Saul and Hiroshima references on the first page
+and Hiroshima references on the first page

 In describing the aftermath of the dragon attack that reduced King’s Landing to a pile of rubble in the previous episode, the script references Son of Saul—a Holocaust film that takes place in the Auschwitz concentration camp, where more than a million Jews were killed—and Hiroshima, one of two Japanese cities devastated by atomic bombs dropped by the US military during World War II.
 Both references are on the very first page of the script; the Son of Saul reference is in the script’s fourth sentence.